He's 29, single and just bought a home on LI. Here's how.

 Here's how it worked for Nelson's two-story, three-bedroom home.
 Suffolk County condemned the 1920 home after it had been empty for seven years, and sold it to the Village of Patchogue for $70,000.
 The community land trust purchased it for $70,000 and spent $164,000 for renovations that included new roofing, siding, flooring, cabinets as well as new electrical, hot water and heating systems.
 Walls were knocked out to eliminate what was an illegal apartment, and the windows, some broken and others badly leaking, were replaced.

 That brought the value of the house, not including the land, to $376,037.
-The was reduced by $150,000 in state, federal and private grants.
+The price was reduced by $150,000 with state, federal and private grants.
 Nelson had to fork over $11,302 in a down payment.
 The trust helped him obtain a 30-year mortgage for the remaining $214,735, Elkowitz said.

 "We work with them," Elkowitz said.
 "All the people are counseled on homeownership — about the budgets for the home. … We'll step in if they have a problem."